 Since WIN-911 and the FT Client are launched on the same machine, Scan & Alarm needs to be pointed to the correct area in your project.
-By now, you should have confirmted the WIN-911 Bridge Service has been launched, but you are getting an AREA_ DISCONNECTED error in your Alarm Monitor.
+By now, you should have confirmed the WIN-911 Bridge Service has been launched, but you are getting an AREA_ DISCONNECTED error in your Alarm Monitor.
 Open up your WIN-911 Configurator and navigate to the blue Data Source icon.

-Double-Click on your RSView SE data source, which should open up your options, as seen in bottom-right image.
+Double-Click on your RSView SE data source, which should open up your options, as seen in the bottom-right image.
 Below is a side-by-side comparison of FactoryTalk Studio and your Data Source definition.
-Access Name is user defined.
-You will notice the the FT Area and what should be inserted in WIN-911.
+Access Name is user-defined.
+You will notice the FT Area and what should be inserted in WIN-911.
 In the WIN-911, you will need a leading " / " followed by the area name, in this instance, the area name is Waste Water (syntax is important, if there is a capital letter, use a capital letter), therefore in WIN-911, you will enter "/Waste Water".

 note: If this is a local application, you may not have an are, if so, you all you will need is a " / "

 Now that the changes are made, save and restart Scan & Alarm.
 With diagnostics still enabled, you will be able to see what/if any errors occurred.
 At this point, you should now see AREA_CONNECTED.
 Trigger an alarm and see if comes in, if it does not, and you see the AREA_CONNECTED, continue to the Command Line section